 Here I’ll describe several of the ways in which we can consume books and other media and their benefits and challenges.

 I also used e-books in school whenever possible.
 My school used Barns and Noble as its book supplier, so I used the Barns and Noble Yuzu Reader App and browser site.
 I also used Google Books and Amazon Kindle for both textbooks and other assigned reading.
 Google Books and Yuzu both have Read Aloud text-to-speech features that I used for textbooks.
+I use Moon+ Reader for personal reading, and it has a read aloud feature as well.
 This text-to-speech with the voice sped up to 1.5x or faster really sped up reading and reduced eye strain when I had a large amount of information to read.

 Apple Books also has this text-to-speech feature.
 Though Kindle does not appear to have this feature, it is partnered with Audible, which has a huge audiobook library.